Your garden can help fight hunger when you plant an extra row to donate to hunger-relief agencies.

 How to donate

 Ready to drop off that extra produce?
 Visit www.ampleharvest.org, a nationwide effort to help gardeners locate hunger-relief agencies in their area.
-Or, find a hunger-relief agency in your area using the map links below.
+Oregon Food Bank Partner Agencies in Multnomah, Clackamas and Washington counties that are interested in receiving donations of fresh produce are listed on the Ample Harvest website.

 Are you planting a row?
 Let us know!!